Alleged N6.9bn fraud: Court defers Emefiele's trial

-The scheduled fresh arraignment of the suspended Governor of the Central Bank of Nigeria, CBN, Godwin Emefiele, before the High Court of the Federal Capital Territory, FCT, sitting at Maitama, was again stalled on Tuesday.
+The scheduled fresh arraignment of the suspended Governor of the Central Bank of Nigeria, CBN, Mr. Godwin Emefiele, before the High Court of the Federal Capital Territory, FCT, sitting at Maitama, was again, stalled on Tuesday.

 Neither Emefiele nor his co-defendant in the 20-count corruption charge the Federal Government entered before the court, Mrs. Saadat Yaro, were present for the proceeding.